Agoric/documentation/main/zoe/api/records.md

 record.Asset.coerce(tickets3);
 ```

+## BrandKeywordRecord

+The keys are keywords and the values are the brands for particular issuers.

 ## ExitRule

 The possible kinds are 'waived', 'onDemand', and 'afterDeadline'. `timer` and `deadline` only are used for the `afterDeadline` kind.